 Brian and his wife have a son and a daughter and live in Windsor in Sonoma County.
 He participates in competitive soccer and tennis and is a lifelong student of karate.

 Michael Robichaud is a broker and partner in Turrentine Brokerage.
 He handles bulk wines sales from all over California.
-He also is the company specialist in custom crush and bottling and does occasional grape sales.
+He also is the company specialist in custom crush and bottling.

 Michael has an extensive background in the California wine business.
 He has worked in the lab at Beringer Vineyards, has sold winery equipment for Euro Machines and KHS Machines and sold corks for Cork Associates.